rach7777/monax-may/content/blog/2016/2016-03-02-eris-and-tendermint.md

 The tl;dr (though you should definitely read it!) for the above is: Two separate processes.
 Two separate states.
 Choose your application.
 Choose your consensus.
 And because consensus is at a lower level, it is perhaps (in some cases - not others) more important to get right.

-It's through that lens that we announce today, with mixed emotion, that Ethan will be leaving Eris to co-found Tendermint as CTO.
+It's through that lens that we announce today, with mixed emotion, that Ethan will be leaving Monax to co-found Tendermint as CTO.
 Much like the codebase is being refactored, so are the companies.
 And we'll certainly be crossing paths again.
 Indeed, we've known each other for 5 years, lived together for 3, worked in the same research lab, and have pretty much been shooting the intellectual shit since we first met.
 And after I dropped out of grad school (because, you know, [Bitcoin](https://www.youtube.com/watch?v=ru-Z5kvd9js) ), he taught me how to code.
 Bitcoin is cool, no doubt (decentralized money and all), but when it comes down to it, the most exciting aspect of this technology is a plurality of chains with a plurality of consensus'.
 And the ongoing refactor (see again [On Applications and Consensus](https://eng.erisindustries.com/explainers/2016/02/22/apps-and-consensus/)) will help achieve this goal.

 Although this ongoing transition has been a looming burden on several of us, I'm actually quite excited for what the future will bring.
 Even more so following the week Ethan and I spent in San Francisco with Jae and Dustin prior to [The Block Chain Conference](http://www.theblockchainconference.com/).
 We discussed at length the distinctions described in this post which should, moving forward, clarify the entrypoint for both developers and business folk looking to build out blockchain applications.
-I'll offer another analogy: Eris is a mechanic shop (read: Formula 1 pitstop) with most parts of the car built for you and Tendermint is the manufacturer of Ferrari engines.
+I'll offer another analogy: Monax is a mechanic shop (read: Formula 1 pitstop) with most parts of the car built for you and Tendermint is the manufacturer of Ferrari engines.
 There you have it: application and consensus.

 This shift towards seperation of the application and consensus will likely reap many benefits for the crypto ecosystem as a whole.
 The Bitcoin community is starting to realize this.
 In the words of [Muneeb Ali](https://medium.com/@muneeb/forking-a-network-86d1b766d38d#.a5k2kajx3):